 Cloudreach Head of Advisory, Jeremy Ward, outlines the five essential elements that will ensure your cloud adoption strategy minimizes disruption and accelerates value.

-Your cloud adoption strategy will form the foundations of your adoption journey and will define your new operating model.
+Your cloud adoption and cloud migration strategy will form the foundations of your adoption journey and will define your new operating model.

 A comprehensive cloud strategy will help align the rest of the business towards a common purpose and set the vision and principles by which cloud should be adopted.